SuleimanFarah/sunpy/GSOC/2021/GSoC-2021-Amarjit-Singh-Gaba.md

 - **Tests and Documentation**

-After developing a working code I’ll write tests for image comparisons and all the other code.
+After developing a working code I'll write tests for image comparisons and all the other code.
 For documentation I will write it in a format which would make the API easy to use: Tutorial, How-to, Explanation, and References.

 In tutorial I will show the basic idea behind the API, and how it can be super useful.

-For How-to I’ll show examples for each feature that will be provided with this API, and how to make the most out of them.
+For How-to I'll show examples for each feature that will be provided with this API, and how to make the most out of them.

 In explanation I will explain what method I employed for the API, and what assumptions were made.
 The explanation section will be useful for further development.